 The Advanced Technology Center, including the Franz Weis Industrial Technology Center, and a men's residence hall opened in 2000.
 The Jack E. Brown Dining Hall and the Dorothy and Todd Aaron Medical Science Building, including The Gregory Bartha, M.D.
 Atrium, were opened in 2001.
-The Nadine & Tom Craddick Hall was dedicated in 2003 and the Dollye Neal Chapel and Hall's Way, a pedestrian bridge between Midland College and Midland Community Theatre, were dedicated in 2004.
+The Nadine & Tom Craddick Resident Hall was dedicated in 2003 and the Dollye Neal Chapel and Hall's Way, a pedestrian bridge between Midland College and Midland Community Theatre, were dedicated in 2004.
 The Petroleum Professional Development Center was acquired and renovated; the Cogdell Learning Center was renovated including the addition of a Building Science Technology Laboratory; and the Fox Science Building, including the Joseph Earnest Daniel Lobby, was dedicated in 2005.
 A \$41.8 million bond was also issued for the expansion of learning facilities and campus improvements, and the college was accredited as a Level II (four-year) institution to offer a Bachelor of Applied Technology degree.
 In 2006, construction began on the bond projects.
 The Pedestrian Mall, the Cogdell Learning Center renovation and the Maintenance Facility were completed in 2007.
-The construction of the Academic Building, Phase II of the Fox Science Building and the new Helen L. Greathouse Children's Center also began in 2007.
+The F. Marie Hall Academic Building was completed and dedicated in 2008.
+The new Helen L. Greathouse Children's Center and the Phase II of the Fox Science Building were completed and renovation of the Scharbauer Student Center began in 2009.